web-deps/odom/docs/collections.md

 Properties:

 - `append`: Indicates that the new nodes should be appended to the existing nodes.
-- `extension`: Specifies the number of nodes to add to existing nodes when appending or prepending.
+- `extension`: Specifies the number of nodes to add to existing nodes when appending or pre-pending.
 - `newData`: The data that should be used to create new nodes.
-- prepend: Indicates that the new nodes should be prepended to the existing nodes.
+- `prepend`: Indicates that the new nodes should be pre-pended to the existing nodes.
-- range: The new range of nodes.
+- `range`: The new range of nodes.
-- refresh: Indicates that the new nodes should be created from the new data gotten from [`getData`](#getdata).
+- `refresh`: Indicates that the new nodes should be created from the new data gotten from [`getData`](#getdata).

 **Return Value**: